ga-wdi-boston/roman-numerals-challenge/README.md

  the included tests.
 Tests will tell you whether of not you've met these requirements.

+You're welcome to view and work on the [original challenge on CodeWars](http://www.codewars.com/kata/51b6249c4612257ac0000005).

 ## Bonus

 Once you've implemented `arabic_to_roman`, implement the inverse method,